How to Determine a Paid Time Off Policy for Your Business

 Given these recent survey results, the path toward your business’ PTO policy rests on several considerations:

-- Determine the PTO days appropriate to your business, industry, geography and staffing needs.
+- Have You Considered Your Specific Business?
+Determine the PTO days appropriate to your business, industry, geography and staffing needs.

-- Decide whether PTO days will expire or roll over.
-Beware that an expiration policy might trigger an avalanche of turnover at year’s end.
+- Will PTO Days Roll Over?
+Decide whether PTO days will expire or roll over.
+If you allow employees to roll over time, make sure that they can easily access their pto bank so that they can manage their vacation time.
+Also, beware that an expiration policy might trigger an avalanche of turnover at year’s end.

-- Select dispersal method – an annual amount at the beginning of the year, or an accrual policy in which employees earn their PTO over time.
+- What Will Your Dispersal Method Be?
+You could give out an annual amount at the beginning of the year, or an accrual policy in which employees earn their PTO over time.

-- Determine what to do with departing employees’ unused PTO days.
+- What Can Departing Employees Use Unused Time Off?
+Determine what to do with departing employees’ unused PTO days.
 Some states require it be paid out at the end of an employee’s tenure.

-- Publish your PTO policy and ensure all employees understand it.
+- How Will You Ensure Employees Understand Your Policy?
+Publish your PTO policy and ensure all employees understand it.
 The policy should address all the key questions regarding earning and using PTO days.

 It isn’t difficult to set up a PTO policy, and other nearby businesses can give you sensible recommendations.
 If you offer PTO, make sure your payroll system accounts for it correctly.
 Having a suitable paid time off policy will promote employee retention and contribute to your future recruitment efforts!